Here is a helpful list of the very best things to do in Italy with kids.

 - tiny pebbly beaches so far from civilisation that you may feel like the only people in the world,

 there are lots of options for beach fun in Italy.

-Some Italian aquaparks have historical swimming pools, too.
-For example, in Terme di Giunone – an aquapark in the Province of Verona – there are two pools with thermal water which have been used since Roman times.
-One is perfectly round and its bottom is covered with fine sand whilst the other is shaped like a half-circle and its bottom is covered with large stone slabs and small pebbles.
+Some Italian water parks have historic swimming pools, too.
+For example, in Terme di Giunone – a water park in the Province of Verona – there are two pools with thermal water which have been used since Roman times.
+One is perfectly round and its bottom is covered with fine sand.
+The other is shaped like a half-circle and its bottom is covered with large stone slabs and small pebbles.
 Swimming there is really cool as you imagine the ancient Romans relaxing in the water over two thousand years ago.

-In and around Vicenza, where we lived during our time in Italy, there are easily half-dozen aquaparks.
+In and around Vicenza, where we lived during our time in Italy, there are easily a half-dozen or so water parks.
 We usually headed to one around 4 or 5 pm on a hot summer workday.
-Aquaparks tend to close at 7.30 so this gave us enough time to cool off in the water and have fun after a productive day.
+Water parks tend to close around 7.30 pm.
+So, this gave us enough time to cool off in the water and have fun after a productive day.

 - 3 Unmissable Lake Garda Beaches to Sun Yourself on This Summer in Italy

 - Lake Garda Beaches – 16 Top Tips for a Great Day at the Beach at Italy’s Largest Lake